salimkhazem/generate-shape-data/README.md

-# Script to generate synthetic shape data
+# Script to generate synthetic shape dataset
-This script allows to generate simple shapes such as (rectangle, square, triangle, circle)
+This script allows to generate simple shapes such as (rectangle, square, triangle, circle) and a csv file which embed the different filenames and the corresponding labels

 ## Script
 The script takes two input: